From Continual Learning to SGD and Back: Better Rates for Continual Linear Models

-They studied forgetting under several orderings, using an equivalent of our \cref{def:forgetting}:
+Importantly, this reduction enables the study of continual classification through projection algorithms.
+In particular, \citet{evron23continualClassification} studied forgetting using an equivalent of our \cref{def:forgetting}:

-Our POCS rate (\thmref{thm:pocs-rate}) combined with SGD stability arguments give the following. \begin{theorem} Under a random ordering, with or without replacement, over $T$ jointly separable tasks, the expected forgetting of the weakly-regularized \cref{scheme:regularized_cl} (at $\lambda\to 0$) after $k \ge 1$ iterations is bounded as
+As illustrated in \cref{fig:classification_reductions}, we derive the following bound by combining their reduction with our POCS rate (\cref{thm:pocs-rate}) and SGD stability arguments. \begin{theorem} Under a random ordering, with or without replacement, over $T$ jointly separable tasks, the expected forgetting of the weakly-regularized \cref{scheme:regularized_cl} after $k \ge 1$ iterations is,